 This short manual describes a "poor man's parallel" version of the Molscat inelastic scattering program.
-This parallel version is a modification of the serial Molscat program, version 14.
+The parallel program is a modification of the serial Molscat program, version 14.
 It will not be useful to people unfamiliar with the serial version and its manual.
 It uses the MPI message passing library for parallelization.
-In addition, it provides a utility called smerge that can be used to do simple parallel calculations without any message passing library at all.
+In addition, the PMP Molscat package provides a utility called smerge that can be used to do simple parallel calculations without any message passing library at all.